Generalized hyperbolicity for diffeomorphisms of Banach spaces: Inhomogeneous linear equations

 holds the inclusion

-\begin{remark} Note that in the proof of robustness of exponential dichotomy the latter inclusion is replaced by equality, and the operators $H_k$ are assumed act to $E_k^u$, which generates differences in the proofs. \end{remark} Consider vectors $v_k^s \in E_k^s$ and $\tilde{v}_k^s = v_k^s + H_k v_k^s \in \tilde{E}_k^s$.
+\begin{remark} In the standard robustness proof for exponential dichotomy, the latter inclusion is replaced by an equality, and the operators $H_k$ are assumed to act on $E_k^u$.
+These differences lead to the corresponding changes in the arguments. \end{remark} Consider the vectors $v_k^s \in E_k^s$ and $\tilde{v}_k^s = v_k^s + H_k v_k^s \in \tilde{E}_k^s$.
 The following holds

 Inclusion $B_k \tilde{v}_k^s \in \tilde{E}_{k+1}^s$ is equivalent to equality